frequently asked questions

 WHAT AGE RANGE IS APPROPRIATE?

 The Children’s Museum of La Crosse is for the young and young at heart, but targeted to children from birth to age 10 and their adult caregivers.
-Wiggles & Giggles, on the Museum’s 2nd floor, is limited to children younger than age 4 with their adults.
+One area on the Museum’s 2nd floor is dedicated & limited to our youngest visitors (0-4) and their adults.
 All children must be accompanied by an adult (age 16+) and all adults must be accompanied by a child.

-WHY DO ADULTS HAVE TO PLAY IF WE DON'T PLAY?
+WHY DO ADULTS HAVE TO PAY IF WE DON'T PLAY?

 Just like when you take a child to a movie that may not be on your list of "must-sees", you are charged for a ticket...and you probably end up enjoying it as much as the kids.
 We hope you will play when you visit the Children's Museum of La Crosse: enjoyable experiences shared between children and caring adults become treasured memories!
 All ages benefit from laughing and learning, giggling and growing, playing and pretending.